OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Deploying your contract

-Once you're ready to deploy your program on-chain, `cargo stylus deploy` will help you estimate your deployment's gas cost.
+Once you're ready to deploy your program on-chain, `cargo stylus deploy` will help you estimate your deployment's gas cost and deploy your contract.

 ### Estimating gas

-First, you can estimate the gas required to perform your contract's deployment by running:
+You can estimate the gas required to deploy your contract by running:

+For every transaction, we'll use the testnode pre-funded wallet, you can use it as your private key:

 ```shell
 cargo stylus deploy \